zhuzheng217/desktop/README.md

-**NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started!
+**NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories from disk onto the application to get started.

 ### Beta Channel